Health Protection Surveillance Centre - EPIET

 EPIET fellows are provided with opportunities to avail of additional training opportunities within HPSC or Ireland.

 HPSC has weekly scientific meetings, monthly journal club meetings, monthly training and research forum meetings (forum for EPIET fellows and HPSC-based Irish trainees in Public Health Medicine to present project plans and outputs with peers).

 The EPIET fellow can participate in scientific meetings organised by external clinical and laboratory societies.

 Number of EPIET fellows trained at institute: Thirteen (cohort 2001, 2002, 2003, 2005, 2007, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016; includes three MS-track in 2012, 2014, 2016)

-Number of fellows in training at the institute: Two (cohort 2017 and 2018)
+Number of fellows in training at the institute: Two (cohort 2017 and 2018, EU-track and MS-track, respectively)